 Security Fencing Sports Fencing Fencing Maintenance

-With more than 20 years experience in the fencing industry, there is not much that AlphaFence doesn't know about fencing (as our many customer references show).
+With more than two decades experience in the industry, there is not much that AlphaFence doesn't know or can't do when it comes to fencing .
 Whether you have a fence installed by us, or from ANOther, if you follow the steps below you are very likely to find the 'right' company for you.

-Essentially what you are looking for is a fencing company that will respect your business and environment (and your confidential information) and provide a quality product, safely, on time, and will not go bust before, during or after the works.
-Look at any company's front-end marketing and publicity and it will likely promise you all of those things.
+Essentially what you are looking for is a fencing company that can front-end marketing and publicity will likely promise you all of those things.
 So how do you know whether it is true or just hype?
 Look for evidence that supports their claims in the following key areas:

 Independent Vetting and Accreditation